Brexit and R&D Tax: What’s the impact for UK Businesses?

 In fact, the RDEC rate was increased to 12% in 2018, which demonstrates that the government is committed to encouraging businesses to remain in the UK and that we are open for business.

 What will the impact of Brexit be longer-term?

 In a post-Brexit world, the Government will be able to determine exactly how it wants its R&D tax schemes to be structured, with no restrictions from Europe.
-This could well result in more generous and inclusive R&D tax schemes.
+This could well result in more generous R&D tax schemes.

 Innovation is critical to the future success of the UK, regardless of the outcome of Brexit.
 It is an important element of ensuring that we raise productivity and living standards.
 Now more than ever, we will need to be ensuring that the UK remains an attractive place to invest in innovation.
 Even though the UK’s schemes are currently less generous than elsewhere in Europe, France for example, Ayming’s R&D Benchmark shows that the UK’s ease of application mean businesses should be reassured that the outlook for R&D tax relief in the UK is a positive one.

 https://opinions.ayming.co.uk/wp-content/uploads/2019/03/8-Pests-or-panacea-Opinions.png468582Jonathan Fosterhttps://opinions.ayming.co.uk/wp-content/uploads/2017/04/Mast_head_logo_opinions.pngJonathan Foster2019-03-21 14:20:302019-03-22 09:35:19Pests or Panacea - Could insects save our bacon?